emedinac/StyleTransfer/README.md

 ](https://arxiv.org/abs/1809.05375).
 My main contributions here are the following:

 - We used Xception and InceptionV4 as classifier networks.
-- We used [Learning Linear Transformations for Fast Image and Video Style Transfer](https://github.com/sunshineatnoon/LinearStyleTransfer) as network stylizing net.
+- We used [Learning Linear Transformations for Fast Image and Video Style Transfer](https://github.com/sunshineatnoon/LinearStyleTransfer) as stylizing network.
+- We trained the styliying net using the r31 and saving the embedded features in the same manner as the original style tranfer paper (however, pretrained methods are available for the stylizing network.

 ## Personal Targets
 - Understand the influence between stylization in augmentation and networks that perform this task (I tested and read several style transfer, but this one was the best).
 - Train networks and use a network as data augmenter embedded in torchvision.
 - Understand the incluence of data augmentation in each network and hyperparameter fitting
+- Analyze the noise in the latent domain (uniform and gaussian were tested).

 ## Usage
 All parameters are detailed in `main.py` and `config_classification.py`, just run:
 ```
 python Main.py
 ```
+hyperparameters can be edited in the `config_classification.py`

 ### Results